chriz2600/DreamcastHDMI/README.md

 2. Design FPGA board with Cyclone IV FPGA and ADV7513 transmitter.
 I'm planning to include some RAM to be able to implement 480i as well as basic upscaling later.
 3. Design flat flex circuit to connect Dreamcast video DAC and audio DAC to FPGA board.
 4. ...

-## 0. Preface

-### Thanks

-This project is based on the work of:

-1. [Holguer A Becerra (spanish)], [google translated version]

-    HDMI (video) output using a DE0 Nano Development Kit.

-2. [FPGA4FUN]

-    Creating HDMI video using an FPGA.

-3. [chipos81/charcole]

-    HDMI output for NeoGeo.

-4. [Public.Resource.Org]

-    HDMI [1.3a][HDMI1.3a] and [1.4][HDMI1.4] specification can be easily found on the internet, but [CEA Standard CEA-861-D][EIA-CEA-861-D], to which is refered many times in the HDMI specification, was harder to find.
-[IEC Standard 60958-3][IEC-60958-3] (Digital Audio Interface: Part 3 Consumer Applications), which is needed to understand how digital audio is embedded into HDMI, I found only here.

-### What's working?

-Dreamcast 480p (VGA) output via HDMI with embedded 44.1kHz audio (no A/D conversion) directly from dreamcast's video/audio subsystems.

-### What's missing?

-1. 480i support
-2. Upscaling
-3. OSD
-4. EDID support

-## 1. Hardware Modifications

-Luckily, the dreamcast uses an external video DAC (IC401), so we can tap into the signals here:

-*Video DAC on Schematic:*

-![Schematic][IC401schematic]

-- **VSync** (VSYNC) (pin 52)
-- **HSync** (HSYNC) (pin 53)
-- **VClk** (VCLK) (pin 54)

-    Video clock: double the pixel clock (54Mhz for 480p), because RGB values are transmitted in two clock cycles.
-(See below)

-- **D0-D11** (pin 56, pins 1-11)

-    From [Dreamcast Hardware Specification Outline (page 37)][dc-hso]:

-    > From HOLLY, the 24bit RGB image information (each RGB 8bit) is sent in units of 12 bit to the Digital-Video-Encoder (video DAC/encoder).
-The original 24 bit image data is divided into 12bit(RGB [11:0]) of MSB (RGB [11:0] = R [7:0], G[7:4]) and 12 bit of LSB (RGB [11:0] = G [3:0], B [7:0]).
-Then it is sent to the 54 Hz clock (which is double the 27Hz VGA pixel-clock) in a synchronised manner where it alternates between MSB and LSB.
-For details refer to a separate specification design document.

-![Dreamcast video][DCvideo]

-For the audio part we can tap into the audio DAC ([PCM1725][PCM1725]) (IC303).
-The sampling rate is 44.1kHz.

-*Audio DAC on Schematic:*

-![Schematic][IC303]

-- **LRC** (DLRCK) (pin 1) Audio LR Clock (LVTTL)
-- **AData** (DSD) (pin 2) Audio Data (LVTTL)
-- **BCK** (DBCK) (pin 3) Audio Clock (LVTTL)
-- **AClk** (DSCK) (pin 14) 256Fs audio clock signal (LVTTL)

-*Soldering points on Dreamcast mainboard:*

-![Photo][IC401solderPoints]

-*Kynar wire soldered to video DAC:*

-![Photo][IC401photo]

-It's quite tricky to solder kynar wire directly to the video DAC, because the round wire tends to slip between the legs of the chip, but with a relatively steady hand - mine is not :) - it should be manageable.
-Lots of flux is the key.
-Soldering to the audio DAC is be much easier, because of it's larger pitch :)

-It should be possible to design a flatflex cable which is soldered directly to the VideoDAC - like the [UltraHDMI] is doing ([UltraHDMI Flatflex])

-To enable "VGA" output, you either have to plugin any dreamcast VGA cable, or pull pins 6 and 7 of the dreamcast video connector to ground (this should be done with a switch, to keep 480i capability).

-## 2. Video

-The dreamcast is generating 720x480p (not VGA) according to [EIA-CEA-861-D][EIA-CEA-861-D] "720x480p @59.94/60 Hz (Formats 2 & 3)" (chapter 4.5), not "640x480p @59.94/60 Hz (Format 1)" (chapter 4.2), but uses only 640 pixels of the possible 720.

-## 3. Audio

-When tapping into audio, I highly recommend to solder 4 kynar wires to ground and create twisted cables for the audio signals.
-Without that I experienced major interference from the video lines.

-## 4. HDMI

-Currently I am creating the HDMI output directly via the FPGA's LVDS outputs and a simple LVDS to TMDS converter and a breadboard HDMI plug, which is far from optimal, but working ok for 480p.

-According to [Holguer A Becerra][Holguer A Becerra (spanish)] (top of site) it should even work without any level conversion "since most CML (similar to TMDS) receivers already have AC / DC coupling", but without I didn't had any luck on my AV receiver.

-*LVDS to TMDS Converter:*

-![LVDS to TMDS Converter][LVDS2TMDS]

-*LVDS to TMDS Converter on breadboard:*

-![LVDS to TMDS Converter on breadboard][LVDS2TMDS-breadboard]

-For a real product a real HDMI transmitter should be used (e.g. [ADV7513][ADV7513]).

-## 5. FPGA

-I'm using a [DE0 Nano SOC][de0nanosoc], which is quite overpowered for this job (Cyclone V).
-It should be possible to use at least a Cyclone III or even a Cyclone II.

-The project was recently updated to Altera Quartus Prime 16.1.2 (now Intel), which is available for free from their [website][Quartus].
-Just open FPGA/DCx.qpf project and you should be able to compile it.

-*Project Photo:*

-![Project Photo][Overview]

 ---